spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-communications/gitlab-highspot/index.html.md

 It is likely that this scenario will happen most often with the Customer-Facing Content spot, as content that fits under Marketing could also fit under Customer-Facing Content.
 Always default to adding the content within the primary spot first and then bookmark into Customer-Facing Content.
 In this scenario, you'd add the link/file to `Marketing` and then bookmark to `Customer-Facing Content`.

 ![Screenshot_AddBookmark](/handbook/sales/field-communications/gitlab-highspot/images/Example_AddBookmark.png)

+#### Designing and Building SmartPages
+SmartPages make it easier for Content Owners to design and build sales enablement content and guidance.
+Highspot offers a series of SmartPage templates to get you started, including what are called Homepages and Sales Plays.
+Homepages are designed to direct users to relevant content, and are generally used as Spot overviews and directories.

+Plays are designed to track internal and external engagement, and come with an analytics feature called a Scorecard.
+When creating a SmartPage for a marketing campaign or sales initiative, you will generally want to use a Sales Play template.

+Learn more about designing and building [SmartPages](https://help.highspot.com/hc/en-us/articles/360003228554-Build-a-SmartPage-in-the-Page-Designer) and [Sales Plays](https://help.highspot.com/hc/en-us/articles/360053638814-Create-a-Sales-Play) in the Highspot Help Center.